Search

 Due diligence is the level of judgement, care, prudence, determination, and activity that a person would reasonably be expected to do under particular circumstances.

 Another term used is employers must do what is "reasonably practicable".
 Reasonably practicable has been described by the Labour Program (Canada) as taking precautions that are not only possible, but that are also suitable or rational, given the particular situation.
-Determining what should be done is usually done on a case by case basis.
+Determining what should be done is usually done on a case-by-case basis.

 Why does due diligence have special significance?